BIBB Logo

 Both of these continuing education qualifications are regulated in the Crafts and Trades Regulation Code (HwO) and the Vocational Training Act (BBiG).

-There are also continuing education qualifications at trade and technical schools These are regulated by the federal states.
+There are also continuing education qualifications at These are regulated by the federal states.
 For example:

 • State-certified business specialist